 Fort Lauderdale Manslaughter Attorney

 Manslaughter charges are used when an individual died due to the actions of another person, and the actions causing the death were not planned.
 If the killing was accidental and the incident did not include any malice aforethought, it would not be considered murder - which must show intent.

-Voluntary vs. Involuntary Charges
+Two Types of Manslaughter: Voluntary & Involuntary Charges

 There are two types of manslaughter charges, each with different possible penalties, if convicted:

 Criminally negligent manslaughter is a type of offense can be used to define a homicide that occurred due to severe recklessness and /or negligent behavior.
 This means that a person must have a duty to act in the interest in the victim, but doesn't, however—for example, professionals like doctors and civil servants have a duty to maintain safety.
 Whatever type of manslaughter offense you might be facing, we are prepared to help.

 Contact us for more information.
 Our Fort Lauderdale manslaughter attorneys represent clients throughout Broward County and South Florida.

 He is a connoisseur of his craft and conveyed all arguments to its full potential.

 “It is with great pleasure to write briefly and comment on John's performance, professionalism and compassion for me as his client.
 As an attorney, he always stayed ahead of what was going on, worked diligently and efficiently to satisfy all requests.”